 10 Surprising Things Muscle Spasms Reveal About Your Health

-Though the occasional spasm—an involuntary contraction of the muscle—is totally normal and nothing to get bent out of shape about, a persistent one can hint at an underlying condition.
+Although occasional muscle spasms are normal, a persistent one can spell trouble.
 Here's what's going on, and when to seek a doctor's help.

 You worked yourself too hard

-Your muscles can only do so much before they say, nope, you've gone too far.
-Though there are often good DIY remedies for muscle pain relief, sometimes you need something more.
-Muscle spasms, whether in your back, leg, or neck, can be from a muscle that's overworked while doing strenuous or repetitive movements like gardening, cleaning, or holding a baby.
-"Muscles get fatigued and sore and you'll experience a spasm," says Robert Hayden, DC, PhD, founder of Iris City Chiropractic Center in Griffin, Georgia.
-He often uses a treatment called electrotherapy in his office to "break the cycle of spasms" in a 15- to 20-minute session.
+Your muscles can only do so much before they say, nope, you’ve gone too far.
+Though there are often good remedies for muscle pain relief, sometimes you need something more.
+Muscle spasms, whether in your back, leg, or neck, can be from a muscle that’s overworked while doing strenuous or repetitive movements like gardening, cleaning, or holding a baby.
+“Muscles get fatigued and sore and you’ll experience a spasm,” says chiropractor Robert Hayden, PhD, founder of Iris City Chiropractic Center in Griffin, Georgia.
+Rest, ice (to numb the pain) or heat (to relax the muscle), and even a gentle massage may help ease the pain.

 A back spasm can be pretty uncomfortable and tough to diagnose.
-Here are signs your back pain is actually arthritis.
-According to Robert Graham, MD, MPH, of FRESH Med at Physio Logic NYC, if the spasm lasts more than three days and is very painful or is aggravated by coughing or sneezing, it may be a disc issue.
+(Here are signs your back pain is actually arthritis.)
+According to Robert Graham, MD, of Fresh Med at Physio Logic NYC, if the spasm lasts more than three days and is very painful or is aggravated by coughing or sneezing, it may be a disc issue.
+These spongy cushions that sit between the vertebrae in your back can bulge and press on nerves.
 Also, watch out for pain that radiates down your legs or is accompanied by numbness or tingling.
 In those instances, you want to get to your doctor for further investigation.

 It may be peripheral artery disease

 Also called PAD, peripheral artery disease happens when plaque builds up in your arteries, most often those in the legs.
-You may feel pain or numbness or the hair on your toes may disappear—check out these other weird foot symptoms that can indicate serious trouble.
+You may feel pain or numbness or the hair on your toes may disappear.
+(Check out these other weird foot symptoms that can indicate serious trouble.)
 However, Hayden sees patients come in complaining that the cramping pain of a leg spasm will start as soon as they begin walking.
 When they stop, it goes away.
-"This is a sign that the muscle is quickly compromising its own blood supply," he explains, adding that it sets off a red flag that it may be PAD.
-In that case, Hayden will check a patient's circulation and contact their PCP to share his findings.
+“This is a sign that the muscle is quickly compromising its own blood supply,” he explains, adding that it sets off a red flag that it may be PAD.
+In that case, Hayden will check a patient’s circulation and contact their primary care provider to share his findings.

 You may be tired

 You know how you get those crazy annoying eye spasms sometimes?
-It's like your eyelid is going haywire!
-Luckily, for the most part, it's not worrisome and totally normal from time to time.
-However, doctors tend to be just as stumped as you are.
-"There's not a good understanding of the cause, but it may be fatigue, too much caffeine, or irritation in or around the eye," says Robin Maier, MD, a family medicine physician and assistant professor at the University of Pittsburgh.
+It’s like your eyelid is going haywire.
+Luckily, for the most part, it’s normal.
+Why it happens is a puzzle—doctors tend to be just as stumped as you are.
+“There’s not a good understanding of the cause, but it may be fatigue, too much caffeine, or irritation in or around the eye,” says Robin Maier, MD, a family medicine physician and assistant professor at the University of Pittsburgh.
 If it is persistent or affects your eyesight, see your doctor who will want to dig into your family history, medication usage, and other potential underlying factors.
-Looking for herbal remedies that fight fatigue?
+In fact, this refers more to twitching.
+(Check out some herbal remedies that fight fatigue.)

 You’re taking dehydrating meds

 Yes, your medications can make you sick—know the signs because muscle spasms can be one of them.
-Some meds can make you more prone to muscle spasms, says Hayden, and diuretics (or water pills) are certainly one of them.
-"These are designed to kick your kidneys into high gear.
-When your body lets go of extra water, you also can throw off your electrolyte balance," he says.
-Some may deplete you of potassium or magnesium, two nutrients necessary for proper muscle function.
-Talk to your doctor about if switching to another med is appropriate or if there's any lifestyle measures you can take.
-For instance, if you're a medication that prompts you to lose potassium, you may want to eat more bananas and these other foods high in potassium.
+Some meds can leave you more prone to muscle spasms, says Hayden, and diuretics (or water pills) are certainly one of them.
+“These are designed to kick your kidneys into high gear.
+When your body lets go of extra water, you also can throw off your electrolyte balance,” he says.
+This may deplete you of potassium or magnesium, two nutrients necessary for proper muscle function.
+Ask your doctor about if switching to another med might help or if there are any lifestyle measures you can take.
+For instance, if you’re taking a medication that prompts you to lose potassium, you may want to eat more potassium-rich foods like bananas.

 You slept funny